jmdahle/showup/README.md

 ## Sketch of the Design
-• Modal to prompt the user to login to Spotify for optimal functionality.
+• Modal to prompt the user to login to Spotify for optimal functionality

 • List of all performers at the festival (TicketMaster API) that can be narrowed, searched, and clicked to access performer's details via Spotify (Spotfiy API)

-• Tabs of different data objects driven by Spotify API: Artist (image and external social media links); Top Tracks as ranked by Spotify; Playlist (enables user to find existing playlists on Spotify featuring a specific performer--dentified through TicktMaster API--and create custom playlists that are saved to user's own Spotify account if they are logged in.
+• Tabs of different data objects driven by Spotify API: Artist (image and external social media links); Top Tracks as ranked by Spotify; Playlist (enables user to find existing playlists on Spotify featuring a specific performer--dentified through TicktMaster API--and create custom playlists that are saved to user's own Spotify account if they are logged in

 ###MVP